raineorshine/npm-check-updates/README.md

   </tr>
   <tr>
     <td><a href="#format">--format &lt;value&gt;</a></td>
     <td>Modify the output formatting or show additional information.
-Specify one or more comma-delimited values: dep, group, ownerChanged, repo, time, lines, installedVersion, cooldown. (default: [])</td>
+Specify one or more comma-delimited values: dep, group, ownerChanged, repo, time, lines, installedVersion, cooldown. <code>group</code> is the only value included by default; use <code>--format no-group</code> to disable it. (default: ["group"])</td>
   </tr>
   <tr>
     <td>-g, --global</td>